 Departure from Santiago de Compostela

-There is a shuttle bus to Santiago Airport from the centre of Santiago with different stops in the city (check www.empresafreire.com), or you can book a private transfer with us.
+- There is a shuttle bus to the airport of Santiago from the centre of Santiago with different stops in the city.
+Check Freire for more details, or use the Omio planner above.

 - 6 nights in private en-suite rooms